runablehq/website-template/CONTEXT.md

 2. Composing them into pages under `src/pages/`
 3. Using semantic design tokens for styling (no hard-coded colors)

+## 🚩 Mandatory First Step

+Before doing anything else, you MUST rewrite the placeholder pages:
+- `src/pages/Home.tsx`
+- `src/pages/About.tsx`

+These files are ONLY placeholders to help boot the app.
+Do not keep their content or styling.
+Replace them with your own design and content before building additional blocks or pages.

 **IMPORTANT**: ALWAYS run `bun run pre-deploy` before calling deploy tool.

 ## 🤖 Agent Priorities

 ### 0. 📝 Implementation Strategy
-- **THIS TEMPLATE IS JUST BOILERPLATE** - completely revamp the design to match user requirements
+- **THIS TEMPLATE IS JUST BOILERPLATE** - completely revamp the design to match user requirements. **MUST REWRITE `Home.tsx` and `About.tsx` BEFORE building anything else.**
 - **DO NOT preserve the template look** - create something unique that doesn't resemble the starter
 - Use semantic design tokens for all styling (no hard-coded colors)
 - Feel free to modify any aspect: pages, navigation, blocks, layouts, themes, etc.